 Once the PhotoshopTM file is imported the application opens in the Storyboard editor.
-The layer information from the PhotoshopTM file is maintained, and the layers created as part of the model are displayed in the Layers view.
+The layer information from the PhotoshopTM file is maintained, and the layers created as part of the model are automatically included in the Application View as children of the screen(s) that they were associated with or as part of the Unused Layers category for layers that were hidden during the initial import.